-Whether redirecting customers toward the appropriate public bodies, or assisting those to whom we can offer assistance, the OPR is committed to communicating as clearly as possible with our customers matters are more appropriate to the Ombudsman's Office).
+Whether redirecting customers toward the appropriate public bodies, or assisting those to whom we can offer assistance, the OPR is committed to communicating as clearly as possible with our customers

 In many cases, the matter raised may be more appropriately considered through other applicable procedures, including local authority internal complaints procedures, the Ombudsman's Office or other bodies.
 In this regard, the OPR is very conscious of the need to create awareness of our specific role within the planning system and the overall regulatory landscape.